 Before starting my journey into simple living, I was overweight, out of shape, and spent all of the “extra” money I had on tech gadgets and other material goods.
 It felt as though I was searching for something that couldn’t be found.
 It was an unfulfilling and anxious place to be.

 I turned to simple living as a means to help discover a better way to live my life.
-I knew that I didn’t feel, or act, in a health way, and that the principles of simple living might help benefit me.
+I knew that I didn’t feel, or act in a healthy way, and that the principles of simple living might help benefit me.

 I’m not going to claim that simple living is the best and only way to live your life.
 But for me personally, I’ve found that adopting a simple living lifestyle has had tremendous benefits over the past 10 years.

 Key Components of Simple Living